-PR practitioners are best placed to build long-term, mutually-beneficial relationships with influencers.
+Of all of the creative industries PR practitioners are best placed to build long-term, mutually-beneficial relationships between brand, audience and influencer.
+These are the VPs of influence.

 Influencer marketing is sometimes dismissed as a fad; marred by short-term campaigns, spiralling influencer fees, a pre-occupation of reach over engagement and a near-endemic disregard of disclosure regulations.